Featured Image

 The American Community Survey (ACS)

-ACS data uses the one-year estimates for 2022.
+ACS data uses the five-year and single year estimates for 2022.
 Summary estimates are based on the weighted data and contain the corresponding standard errors calculated on a 95 percent confidence interval.
 ACS data was used to compile profiles on family size, household income, and household type for the different occupations used in our analysis.
 We collected data for the entire region (D.C., Maryland, Virginia) but only used data for those who had a place of work noted as the District in our final analysis.
 Therefore, someone who lives in D.C. but works outside of the city is not included.
 However, someone who lives in VA but works in D.C. is included.

 Variables used in analysis: